stevevojacek/challenge/Readme.txt

 #terraform plan   (I check that all the changes to be applied to AWS are correct, and then proceed)
 #terraform apply

-(The VPC, networking, NAT, routes and the EC2 instance/web server are created) I go to the EC2 instance page on AWS web console, copy the Internet IP address, paste it on a web client on my side and check that the web server is up and running (Please see the attached image 003a/b and 004)
+(..The VPC, networking, NAT, routes and the EC2 instance/web server are created) I go to the EC2 instance page on AWS web console, copy the Internet IP address, paste it on a web client on my side and check that the web server is up and running (Please see the attached image 003a/b and 004)

+STEP2:
+12-I destroy everything, with #terraform destroy

+STEP3:
-12-I destroy everything, with #terraform destroy 13-Add the secondary EC2 instance, as the secondary web server, with the same config than the first one, but with the text "Hello World - Server 2" message on their web server
+13-Add the secondary EC2 instance, as the secondary web server, with the same config than the first one, but with the text "Hello World - Server 2" message on their web server
 14-After modify the main.tf file on terraform, I execute:
 #terraform plan   (I check that all the changes to be applied to AWS are correct, and then proceed)
 #terraform apply

-(The secondary EC2 instance is created)
+(..The secondary EC2 instance is created)
 -I go to the EC2 instance page on AWS console, copy the Internet IP address of both instances, paste it on a web client on my side and check that the web servers are up and running (Please see the attached images 005, 006, 007 and 008)

+STEP4:
 15-Finally, everything is deleted again, with #terraform destroy